openequella/openequella.github.io/guides/AdministrationOverviewGuide.md

 2. Click Save.

 ### Gallery views
-In some cases, administrators may wish to disable the Images and/or Videos views on EQUELLA results pages.
+In some cases, administrators may wish to disable the Images and/or Videos views on openEquella results pages.
 This will remove the Images and/or Videos links at the top left of the results box.
 Thumbnails for image and video files will still be created in the background, so if the views are enabled, thumbnails will display immediately.

 Additionally, the file count that shows to the top left of image and video thumbnails when there are multiple files can also be disabled.